joeymeech/Twitter-New-Username-Bot/README.md

 This bot comes in two different formats, twitterbot.py is just the normal bot that will open a window and you can see everything happen.
-The other headlesstwitterbot.py is just the same thing but the browser won't even pop up, this is better for just leaving it on in the background.
+The other headlesstwitterbot.py is the same thing but the browser won't pop up, this is better for just leaving it on in the background.

 Requirments: